La Fortuna in 3 Days

 We check out of our airport hotel and pick up our car; a Toyota Rush.
 It’s definitely seen better days (years even), which is fine.
 Last time we hired a 4WD car was in California.
 It was pristine with only a few miles on the clock and we were terrified of actually taking it off road.
 No such problems here.
 We could probably drive it off a cliff and get away with it!

 We set off for today’s destination – La Fortuna.
 It’s a 73 mile drive, starting on the main Route 1 for 25 miles, then onto a smaller road.
-It’s a bit pot holey but not as bad as I’d anticipated.
+It’s a bit pot holey, but not as bad as I’d anticipated.

 Bridge over the Rio Peñas Blancas

-The most interesting part of the journey is the rickety rackety bridge over the Rio Peñas Blancas.
+The most interesting part of the journey is the rickety rackety Bridge over the Rio Peñas Blancas.
 It looks like it was made from Meccano and you have to queue up to cross, as it can only take one vehicle at a time.
 Just after the bridge is a viewpoint, so we pull over to take some photos and walk back across the bridge.
 It’s a long way down – one of us walks further across the bridge than the other!

-Accommodation – Hotel Xilopalo
+Accommodation – Arenal Xilopalo

 La Fortuna Park